runtimeverification/avm-semantics/lib/include/kframework/avm/avm-configuration.md

       <stack> .TStack </stack>             // stores UInt64 or Bytes
       <stacksize> 0 </stacksize>           // current stack size
       <jumped> false </jumped>             // `true` if the previous opcode triggered a jump
-      <labels> .Map </labels>              // a map from labels seen so far in a program
+      <labels> no-labels </labels>              // a map from labels seen so far in a program
                                            // to their corresponding program addresses, Label |-> Int
       <callStack> .List </callStack>
       <scratch> .Map </scratch>            // Int |-> TValue